ofux/Digger-Documentation/README.md

 Thanks to this new way to cut holes in the terrain surface, Digger will have better performance, will be more robust, should work out of the box with NavMesh and will work with Physics.Raycast (no need to use DiggerPhysics anymore).

 Note that Digger for Unity 2019.3 is still under development.
+Both **Digger** and **Digger PRO** will be compatible with Unity 2019.3.

+## How to thank the developer?

+If you like Digger, the best way to thank the developer and help the project is to write a review on the Asset Store.
+Nothing makes me happier than a nice review!

+Also, don't hesitate to share your feedback on Discord.
+It helps a lot to improve the product.

+That's all.
+Now go and enjoy digging your terrains!